Seminar 11 Memory game, part 3

 For this, we will use ExperimentHandler, which is a part of experimental scheduling and data logging tools of PsychoPy.
 Basically, we need to have three additional pieces of code: 1) one that creates the handler, 2) one that logs the information about the click (card, time, and attempt number), 3) one that save the log to a file.

-1. Create an ExperimentHandler() object and assign it to the exp variable.
+variable.
 Do it near the place where you created the window.
-There are multiple options you can specify but for out intents and purposes the defaults will do.
+There are multiple options you can specify but for out intents and purposes the defaults will do. - To log information about each click, you need to first .addData(key, value) for each variable (key) and value you want to record.
+In our case you need to call it three times for

-3. To save information to a file, you need to call .saveAsWideText(…) method of the exp.
-You need to supply the filename parameter and, possibly, further options such as a delimiter (delim).
-My suggestion would be to use a filename such as "log.csv" and "," for a delimiter symbol (this would make a standard comma-separated-values file that any program can read).
+for a delimiter symbol (this would make a standard comma-separated-values file that any program can read).
 Put this code at the very end after the game over message.

 Put your code into exercise05.py.